What is your typical process for working with a new customer?

 It took 1 month to complete.

 Now there's one more of these great amps back on the stage.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Visit their location, meet them and evaluate them personally.
+Visit their location, meet them and evaluate them personally.

 Independent Luthiers and techs are the most reliable.

 What questions should customers think through before talking to professionals about their project?

 Customers should know the Ebay selling value of the item to know whether to fix or not.